 On 8 March 1931, in Montenegro's historical capital Cetinje, the Cetinje Football Association was founded.
 This organisation operated under the umbrella of the Yugoslav Football Association, as one of ten football bodies supervising the game in the Kingdom of Yugoslavia.

 Between that founding date and the start of the Second World War, a total of 105 clubs were registered in Montenegro.
-Of the five clubs that won the Montenegrin championship leading up to 1941, three remain in existence: FK Budućnost Podgorica, FK Arsenal (from Tivat) and FK Lovćen (from Cetinje).
+Of the five sides that won the Montenegrin championship leading up to 1941, three remain in existence: FK Budućnost Podgorica, FK Arsenal (from Tivat) and FK Lovćen (from Cetinje).
 Lovćen are one of the oldest teams in the Balkans, dating back to 1913.

 The end of the world conflict brought change as the football administrators of Montenegro, now the smallest republic in the Socialist Federal Republic of Yugoslavia, established a Football Board of Montenegro on 5 August 1945.
 The board became the Football Federation of Montenegro (Fudbalski savez Crne Gore – FSCG) on 6 December 1948.
 The federation continued to function under the wider authority of the Yugoslav association.

-Montenegro's clubs, Budućnost in particular, were perhaps best renowned as exporters of fine young players to the leading Yugoslavian teams.
+Montenegro's clubs, Budućnost in particular, were perhaps best renowned as exporters of fine young players to the leading Yugoslav teams.
 Dejan Savićević and Predrag Mijatović were two notable examples.
 Savićević won two European Champion Clubs' Cups, with FK Crvena zvezda in 1991 and AC Milan in 1994.
 Mijatović scored the goal in the 1998 UEFA Champions League final that returned the European title to Real Madrid CF after a 32-year wait.
 Other international talents schooled by Budućnost were: Branko Rašović, Zoran Filipović, Ante Miročević, Branko and Dragoljub Brnović, Dragoje Leković, and Željko Petrović.

 After the break-up of the Socialist Federal Republic, Montenegro became part of the Federal Republic of Yugoslavia, before this federation was replaced by a union of Serbia and Montenegro.
 Throughout this period more Montenegrin sides experienced top-flight football, with FK Zeta the biggest achievers.
-The Golubovci-based outfit got to the UEFA Cup second qualifying round in 2005, and competed in the 2006 UEFA Intertoto Cup.
-Zeta were also the first champions of an independent Montenegro after the country gained independence in June 2006 following a referendum.
+The Golubovci-based outfit got to the UEFA Cup second qualifying round in 2005, also entering the 2006 UEFA Intertoto Cup.
+Zeta were subsequently the first champions of an independent Montenegro after the country gained independence in June 2006 following a referendum.
 Zeta headed a 12-team field competing, in that 2006/07 season, under the aegis of a newly autonomous Football Federation of Montenegro (FSCG).
 UEFA and FIFA membership followed for the FSCG on 26 January and 29 May 2007.

 Date of birth: 15 September 1966